 In three letters, the word fio (meaning ‘to be made’ in latin) concisely sums up Matt Dwyer’s passion: making things.

-His father – a sculptor, painter and art teacher – exposed Dwyer early on to world of art and the joy of fashioning handmade objects – whether a beautifully sculpted bronze bust, or, as a prolific tinkerer, crafty contraptions for the home or studio.
+His father – a sculptor, painter and art teacher – exposed Dwyer early on to the world of art and the joy of making things by hand – whether a beautifully sculpted bronze bust, or useful objects for the home or studio.

 While firstly setting out to become a sculptor himself, Dwyer fell in love with jewellery making and still considers the medium similar – only at a smaller scale.

-He completed a Bachelor of Fine Art – Gold and Silversmithing in Queensland and a decade-long journey since has taken him from Brisbane to Barcelona, Buenos Aires, Bangkok and beyond.
+He completed a Bachelor of Fine Art – Gold and Silversmithing in Queensland and his 15-year+ journey since has taken him from Brisbane to Barcelona, Buenos Aires, Bangkok and beyond.

 Conceptually, the designer draws strongly on the themes of memory and the value of jewellery.
 Evident across all his work is a drive and ability to constantly push the boundaries in design, take on new creative challenges and embrace innovative techniques in a variety of mediums.